The Neutron Star Outer Crust Equation of State: A Machine Learning approach: Results

-The results of all the base ML algorithms along with subsequent error training by Random Forest is summarized in Table \ref{tab_out}.
-As can be seen from Table \ref{tab_out}, the best results are obtained from base model SVM and subsequent error training by random forest up to $n=10$.
-This model will be referred to as MIML model in the rest of the paper.
-The reported values of RMSE for various models vary within $\pm$ 0.1MeV if we choose different sets for training and testing.
-We have avoided overfitting the models by having a validation set (which was not a part of the training set) and keeping track of the error on validation set.
-If the error on the training set becomes very low and the error on the validation set begins to diverge, it shows that the model has been overfitted.
+The results of all the base ML algorithms along with subsequent error training by Random Forest is summarized in Table \ref{tab_out}. {The reported values of $\sigma^f_{rms}$ for various models vary within $\pm$ 0.1MeV if we choose different sets for training and testing for each of the above-mentioned ML algorithms.} As can be seen from Table \ref{tab_out}, the best results are obtained from base model SVM and subsequent error training by random forest up to $n=10$.
+This model will be referred to as the MIML model in the rest of the paper.
+We have avoided over-fitting the models by having a validation set (which was not a part of the training set) and keeping track of the error on validation set.
+If the error on the training set becomes very low and the error on the validation set begins to diverge, it shows that the model has been over-fitted.
 We have considered only those many Random Forest models on top of the base model, for which the validation error did not diverge.
-However, there is still a possibility for the model to overfit in the very first Random Forest iteration itself, so to avoid that, we have fixed the maximum depth of the estimators in Random Forest to be 30.
-This will prevent overfitting in the first iteration itself, and then we control the number of Random Forest models to handle overfitting for the combined model.
+However, there is still a possibility for the model to over-fit in the very first Random Forest iteration itself, so to avoid that, we have fixed the maximum depth of the estimators in Random Forest to be 30.
+This will prevent over-fitting in the first iteration itself, and then we control the number of Random Forest models to handle over-fitting for the combined model. {As seen in Figure \ref{err_train}, the validation error is converging after the number of RF models that we consider in the combined model, which clearly indicates that the combined model does not over-fit}.